spmaxsp/PurePyHome/README.md

 While most of the functionality is implemented, it needs to be cleaned up, tested and documented.
 A lot of features are still missing to make it competitive with other smarthome systems.*

+**Also Note:** *While the project aims to be a complete standalone system like Node-Red or Homeastistent, I recommend using it together with Node-Red (at least for the current state of development).
+Node-Red is a great addition to this project and offers many features like data conversion or other modules/sensors that are not implemented yet.*

 ## Motivation
 The obvious question is why create another smarthome system, when there are already so many out there?
 Especially with competitors like Home Assistant, OpenHAB, or Node-Red, it seems like a waste of time to create another one.

 The simple main reason is, that every solution out there somehow has something that I don't like.
 - Home Assistant is a great system, but I don't like the way how its configured.
 My biggest problem is how its somehow moving away from the yaml configuration to a more gui based configuration, while giving the user no control over the entities.
 Might be a personal preference and definitely something to argue about.
-- Node red is a great tool.
+- Node-Red is a great tool.
 I especially like the way how the flows are created.
 Sadly it is not that easy to create a nice UI with it.

 So the goal of this project is to create a smarthome system that can be easily configured using only yaml files.
 I also try to keep it as minimalist as possible.
 This solution is definitely not for everybody.
 Especially the minimalistic and extremely flexible approach definitely makes for a steep learning curve.